The Gothsicles: Style and equipment

 The Gothsicles are known for blending various electronic genres, particularly industrial music, electronic body music, and industrial offshoots such as dark electro.
 COMA Music Magazine wrote that the band creates "oddball EBM" that's "fun, loud and entertaining."
-Graupner has cited artists such as Atom and his Package, Weird Al, and Neotek as influences.
+Graupner has cited artists such as Atom and his Package, "Weird Al" Yankovic, and Neotek as influences.
 Though the band's songs address diverse and often random topics, lyrics regularly reference the classic NES console and games such as Contra, River City Ransom, and Goonies II.